Freemasonry in Costa Rica: History

-For the 1889 election, the first in which political parties took part, Freemasons Bernardo Soto and Ascensión Esquivel form the historical Liberal Progressive Party that faces the conservative Democratic Constitutional Party that postulates José Joaquín Rodríguez Zeledón who has support from the Church.
-The progressive liberals are defeated in that process and the Constitutional Party, whose only function was to prevent the triumph of Esquivel, is dissolved.
-For the subsequent elections of 1894, Rodriguez had already broken his clerical ties and promoted the candidacy of his son-in-law Rafael Yglesias, who was facing the newly founded Catholic Union that nominated José Gregorio Trejos Gutiérrez and faced all kinds of obstacles from the government, including the arrest of your candidate.
-By this time also the Independent Democratic Party of the freemason Felix Arcadio Montero Monge is founded.
+In the 1889 election, the first in which political parties took part, Freemasons Bernardo Soto and Ascensión Esquivel formed the historical Liberal Progressive Party that faced the conservative Democratic Constitutional Party, which put forth José Joaquín Rodríguez Zeledón, who had support from the Church.
+The progressive liberals were defeated, and the Constitutional Party, whose only function was to prevent the triumph of Esquivel, was dissolved.
+In the subsequent elections of 1894, Rodriguez had already broken his clerical ties and promoted the candidacy of his son-in-law Rafael Yglesias, who was facing the newly founded Catholic Union that nominated José Gregorio Trejos Gutiérrez and faced all kinds of obstacles from the government, including the arrest of their candidate.
+By this time, the Independent Democratic Party of the Freemason Felix Arcadio Montero Monge had been founded.

-Yglesias and Esquivel founded the National Union Party for the 1902 election, which was dubbed by the Catholic Union as the "Masonic Party" despite the fact that Esquivel had already left Masonry by this time and there is no formal record that Yglesias ever was a Mason.
+Yglesias and Esquivel founded the National Union Party for the 1902 election, which was dubbed by the Catholic Union as the "Masonic Party", despite the fact that Esquivel had already left Masonry by this time and there is no formal record that Yglesias ever was a Mason.

 Tomás Povedano, Spanish-born Costa Rican painter and Freemason.

-Costa Rican freemasonry would have an important weight in the founding of the Theosophical Society in Costa Rica in 1904.
-Several of its founders, such as the writer Roberto Brenes Mesén and the famous painter Tomás Povedano, were also Masters Masons.
-The Theosophical Society would play a very important influence in the Costa Rican culture in areas such as education, art and politics casually due to the membership of many of its members in important positions of government and the popularization of Theosophy among the Costa Rican aristocracy.
-This led her to have some cultural clashes with the Catholic Church, especially on certain topics such as artistic representations or complex controversies, such as when Brenes Mesén, director of the Liceo de Heredia, authorized the teaching of evolution and did not allow the teaching of the Catholic religion, two situations that generated angry polemics with the Church.
+Costa Rican Freemasonry would have an important part in the founding of the Theosophical Society in Costa Rica in 1904.
+Several of its founders, such as the writer Roberto Brenes Mesén and the famous painter Tomás Povedano, were also Master Masons.
+The Theosophical Society would play a very important influence in the Costa Rican culture in areas such as education, art and politics, due to its many members in important positions of government and the popularization of Theosophy among the Costa Rican aristocracy.
+This led it to have some cultural clashes with the Catholic Church, especially on certain topics such as artistic representations or complex controversies.
+For example, Brenes Mesén, director of the Liceo de Heredia, authorized the teaching of evolution and did not allow the teaching of the Catholic religion, two situations that generated angry polemics from the Church.